San Marino

 Local authorities shall be entitled, in exercising their powers, to co-operate and, within the framework of the law, to form consortia with other local authorities in order to carry out tasks of common interest.

-The rapporteurs have come to the conclusion that San Marino partly complies with Article 10.
+The rapporteurs consider that the situation in San Marino complies with Article 10.1 of the Charter

 Article 10.2